 Although, Beth and Aaron were raised on opposite sides of the state, the pair met when they were 4-years-old, hiked and rock-climbed throughout childhood at summer camp, and eventually joined up musically one midnight in 2006 at Whitworth University in Spokane, WA, when they both happened to walk through the double doors of the music building.
 Although they'd known each other most of their lives, they'd hardly exchanged a word before that evening.

-Set to release in the fall of 2017, THE WILD UNREST is made of seven movements that merge as a single masterpiece, where wilderness and the human heart collide.
+Released in the winter 2017, THE WILD UNREST is made of seven movements that merge as a single masterpiece, where wilderness and the human heart collide.
 The new release, produced by long-time collaborator, Brandon Bee, features such northwest favorites as Aaron Fishburn on upright bass, Natalie Mai Hall on cello, Jonathan Berry on violin, as well as harmonies by Ellen Whitney, Carina Lewis, Sarah Gerritsen, and Kate Lynne Logan.

 "This record is simply beautiful on every level.
 The songs are emotional and gripping.
-The arrangements keep the listener involved, the performances are inspired.
-To top it all off Beth's vocals are gorgeous.
-I really can't wait for everyone to hear this record!" -Ed Brooks, Resonant Mastering
+The arrangements keep the listener involved, the performances are inspired." -Ed Brooks, Resonant Mastering

 Beth and Aaron signed with boutique label, Malamute Records, in 2007 alongside label-mate and Seattle siren, Star Anna.
 With the support of the Malamute team, they recorded and toured Leave Your Shoes which was featured on local stations such as 90.3 KEXP, and over 250 stations across the US.
 The pair married in late 2008, and soon after, Yellow was recorded with producer Brandon Bee and released independently in 2010, as was Ukulele (2012.)
 Both independent albums were put into heavy rotation by local AAA stations, won several songwriting awards, and paved the way for multiple west coast tours in an awkward white conversion van they affectionately named, Valcor.